- Better: keycap grip and comfort The reviewer says Corsair K70 Pro TKL has more comfortable, less slippery keycaps.

 FAQ

-Very quiet.
-Several reviewers describe it as one of the quietest mechanical keyboards they have tested, thanks to silent switches and layered dampening.
+Yes.
+Reviewers repeatedly described it as one of the quietest mechanical keyboards they had used, crediting the silent switches, lubricated stabilizers, and layered dampening.

 Consider This Instead